 An examinee with a documented disability may be eligible for auxiliary aids or services in order to complete the MBE.
 The standard version of the MBE is printed in 12-point Times New Roman font.
-The MBE is also available in Braille, audiocassette, and large-print (18- and 24-point Helvetica font) versions.
+The MBE is also available in Braille, and in large-print (18- and 24-point Helvetica font) versions and on CD.
 All decisions and arrangements for accommodations are made by the jurisdictions, and each jurisdiction has its own formal application and approval process.
-Examinees seeking accommodations must apply separately to each jurisdiction in which they plan to sit for the MBE.
+Examinees seeking accommodations must apply separately to each jurisdiction in which they plan to take the MBE.
 Contact information for each jurisdiction's bar admissions office can be found online at www.ncbex.org/bar-admissions/offices/.